vproxy-tools/panama-native-interface/README.md

 <details open><summary>Click to reveal/hide</summary>

-As for now `(2023-10-09)` the graal native-image doesn't support Panama upcall yet.
-But `Panama Native Interface` provides the upcall support based on graal c native features:
+As for now `(2024-08-10)` the graal native-image only supports Panama upcall on `Linux x86_64`.
+But `Panama Native Interface` provides the upcall support based on Graal C native features:
 Add compilation flag `-fgraal-c-entrypoint-literal-upcall` on the command line, or call `.setCompilationFlag(CompilationFlag.GRAAL_C_ENTRYPOINT_LITERAL_UPCALL)` programmatically to enable this feature.

-> Note that the native-image `CEntryPoint` upcall performance is lower comparing to the Panama upcall.
+> Note that the native-image `CEntryPoint` upcall performance is much slower comparing to the Panama upcall.

 To build the native image, you may use the following command: